xfiveco/generator-chisel/docs/content/docs/installation/wildcard-virtual-hosts.md

 Based on awesome tutorial from [Chris Millinson](https://mallinson.ca/osx-web-development/).

 This tutorial assumes you have MySQL and Apache installed (they come by default with macOS).
 If you use MAMP, use it as you like, but this tutorial aims for built-in Apache & MySQL setup.
-You can find additional information about where MAMP stores its config files [in this article](http://foundationphp.com/tutorials/vhosts_mamp.php)
+You can find additional information about where MAMP stores its config files [in this article](http://foundationphp.com/tutorials/vhosts_mamp.php).

 Make sure you have Xcode (`xcode-select --install`) and [brew](http://brew.sh/) installed.

 ### 1. Install and setup `dnsmasq`

-This is for `*.test` domain wildcarding
+This is for `*.test` domain wildcarding:

 ```bash
 brew install dnsmasq